 Unlike other big infrastructure projects, the process of choosing a site for a GDF requires the explicit consent of a willing community.

-Forming the GDF Working Group is not a commitment to agree to a GDF in Allerdale.
+Forming the GDF Community Partnership is not a commitment to agree to a GDF in Allerdale.
 Neither is surveying potential sites or planning how the community could potentially benefit from the project.
 We can withdraw from the process at any time, for any reason.

-A Working Group is formed early in the GDF siting process to begin local discussions and fact-finding with the community.
+A Working Group was formed early in the GDF siting process to begin local discussions and fact-finding with the community.

-The Allerdale Working Group is made up of GenR8 North Ltd, who asked RWM to consider whether there was any potential for a GDF to be located in the area, Allerdale Borough Council, an independent Chair and facilitator, as well as RWM.
+The Allerdale Working Group was made up of GenR8 North Ltd, who asked the GDF developer to consider whether there was any potential for a GDF to be located in the area, Allerdale Borough Council, an independent Chair and facilitator, as well as the developer.

 A GDF cannot be sited in any community which does not consent to it.
 If proposals to site a GDF in your community are taken forward by a Working Group and Community Partnership, you will be able to communicate your views on the proposals by:

 Further on in the siting process, a Community Partnership will need to provide demonstrable evidence that its respective community supports the siting of a GDF in its area, via a Test of Public Support.

 Yes.
 Finland has chosen a site where it plans to build a GDF, with the support of the local community there.

 Posiva Oy, the Finnish version of NWS, chose Olkiluoto island as the site for their GDF in 2000.
 The majority of the local community was in favour of the project then, and support has actually grown as the project has developed.

 SKB, the Swedish version of NWS, developed a consent-based approach before the UK.
 They committed to walk away from any community that did not support having a GDF built nearby.
 That helped communities to trust them and get involved in the conversation with confidence.